This post may include affiliate links. Please see my disclosure.

 Very slowly whisk the hot milk mixture into egg yolks.
 Be very careful not to scramble the eggs.

 Put this mixture back on the burner and constantly stir over medium-low heat until custard thickens slightly and a thermometer reads 165F-170F, about 5 minutes.

 Pour hot custard through the strainer into the cream.

 Add the vanilla and cinnamon.

 Before I started this recipe, I heated 2-1/2 teaspoon cinnamon in a frying pan (optional).
 Use a little of the custard mixture to get all the cinnamon out of the pan.
 I believe heating the cinnamon adds more flavor.
 Chill custard for about 1 hour.
-Pour custard in the ice cream maker and follow the manufacturer’s directions.
+Pour custard into the ice cream maker and follow the manufacturer’s directions.

 Remove from ice cream maker once finished churning.
 Cover and freeze custard until firm, at least 4 hours or overnight.

 Subscribe to get our latest content by email.